: John Cabot University

 : Fall: early September to mid December; Spring: mid January to mid May

-A minimum 3.0 GPA, good academic standing, and at least one semester of college-level Italian.
+A minimum 3.0 GPA and good academic standing.
 Preference will be given to students who have taken Italian at Emory in the one or two semesters directly preceding the study abroad semester.

 Courses are primarily offered in English, but all students study Italian language.
 All Italian language classes taken at John Cabot University will transfer back as LING 151 at Emory.

 Emory requires that all students take at least one Italian language class for a letter grade while at John Cabot University.
 Students must take the next level of Italian language while at JCU (e.g. if you've taken ITAL 101 at Emory, you must take ITAL 102 while at JCU and you will receive LING 151 credit, not ITAL 102 credit.)

 Students will earn a total of 15-16 credits per semester at JCU by taking an Italian language class (3-4 credits, depending on the level) and four JCU courses (3 credits each).

 Credit and Grade Translation - John Cabot University

 Check the OISP Blanket-Approved Database for pre-approved courses.
 OISP Master Blanket Approval List